 Any time you take a drug that isn’t prescribed to you or that you don’t need for medical reasons, it is considered misuse.

-- Using your medications in a way they are not intended to be taken, such as chewing pills, crushing pills and snorting or smoking the powder, or dissolving and injecting the powder
+- Using your medications in a way they are not intended, such as chewing pills, crushing pills and snorting or smoking the powder, or dissolving and injecting the powder.

-The American Society of Addiction Medicine (ASAM) explains that addiction is a chronic disease involving brain chemistry that leads to compulsive drug use that is out of your control.
-When you keep taking drugs in a way that is not medically necessary, you run the risk of drug addiction.
+Medical experts believe that addiction is a chronic disease involving brain chemistry that leads to compulsive, uncontrollable drug use.
+When you keep taking illegal drugs or prescription drugs in a way that is not medically necessary, you’re at risk of drug addiction.

-Even taking a drug only a few times can have negative consequences.
+While substance abuse might make you feel good temporarily, drugs can also lower your inhibitions and make you more likely to take risks that can lead to injuries or even legal or criminal consequences.
+Even taking a drug a few times can have negative consequences.
 You may engage in unsafe practices by injecting drugs through a shared needle, which can transmit an infectious disease, such as HIV/AIDS or hepatitis.
-NIDA warns that drug abuse greatly increases the risk for contracting a potentially incurable viral infection that is transmitted through bodily fluids or blood.
+Drug abuse greatly increases the risk for contracting a potentially incurable viral infection that is transmitted through bodily fluids or blood.

-An overdose happens when drugs build up in your body and have toxic effects, which can happen in as little as one dose.
+Drug use can also lead to overdose, which can cause coma, brain damage, and death.
+The Centers for Disease Control and Prevention (CDC) reports that over 100,000 people died from a drug overdose in the United States between April 2020 and April 2021.
+When drugs build up in your body and have toxic effects, you can overdose, even in as little as one dose.
 A drug overdose may not always be fatal.
 If you seek immediate medical attention, it may be reversible.

-When you use drugs over and over again on a regular basis, they can impact your entire bodily system.
-Drugs interact with the way your brain sends chemical messages throughout the central nervous system, which tells your body how to react.
+When you use drugs on a regular basis, they can impact all of your body’s systems.
+Drugs interact with the way your brain sends chemical messages throughout the central nervous system, which tells your body how to function.
 Brain chemistry is disrupted through drug use, and repeated use changes the way your brain works.

 Long-term drug use can also have serious medical and mental health complications.